 How To Apply For A Canadian Visa In 2020

-Are you looking for a new opportunity, a new experience or even bigger, thinking about a whole new life?
-Aside from being one of the most beautiful, friendly and affordable countries in the world, Canada has tailored visas to immigrants and travellers for whatever your plans may be.
-Canada has over 70 different Canadian visas options, which can become a little complicated.
-Here is a quick breakdown of the major categories of Canadian visas 2020 and some of their subcategories:
+Are you looking for a new opportunity, a new experience, or even bigger, thinking about a whole new life?
+Aside from being one of the most beautiful, friendly, and affordable countries in the world, Canada has tailored visas to immigrants and travelers for whatever your plans may be.
+Canada has over 70 different Canadian visa options, which can become a little complicated, but we're here to organize the mess and help you understand exactly how to apply for a Canadian visa in 2020.
+Here is a quick breakdown of the major categories of Canadian visas in 2020, and some of their subcategories:

-The easiest visa to obtain, the tourist visa is for travellers looking to explore Canada.
-Whether you want to explore big cities like Toronto, Vancouver and Montreal or take in Canada’s endlessly magnificent nature in places like Banff National Park, Niagara Falls or Vancouver Island.
-To get a Canadian tourist visa you’ll need to present yourself in person at your closest High Commission, have a valid passport, motivate that you can afford the trip and your intention to return.
+The easiest visa to obtain, the tourist visa is for travelers looking to explore Canada.
+Whether you want to explore big cities like Toronto, Vancouver, and Montreal or take in Canada’s endlessly magnificent nature in places like Banff National Park, Niagara Falls, or Vancouver Island.
+To get a Canadian tourist visa you’ll need to present yourself in person at your closest High Commission, have a valid passport, motivate that you can afford the trip, and your intention to return.
 Tourist visas are typically granted for a period of six months.